stevotron/php-class-Err/README.md

 ##All valid options during initialisation

-The following example shows initialistion with all valid options being set with their default values.
+The following example shows initialisation with all valid options being set with their default values.
 The only required option is `log_directory`.
 The class will function with all other default values.

 ```php